 On July 31, 2018, the board of directors of Members Mutual unanimously adopted the plan of conversion, subject to the approval of the Director of the Illinois Insurance Department and the eligible members of Members Mutual.
 On September 16, 2018, the board of directors of Members Mutual approved an amended and restated plan of conversion.
 On September 20, 2018, the boards of directors of Members Mutual, Vericity and Fidelity Life authorized the entry into the standby purchase agreement pursuant to which an affiliate of JCF will be the standby purchaser under the plan of conversion, and authorized senior management to execute the standby purchase agreement on behalf of the companies.
 The standby purchase agreement was executed by Members Mutual, Vericity, Fidelity Life and the standby purchaser on October 5, 2018.
+On March 25, 2019, the board of directors of Members Mutual approved a further amended and restated plan of conversion to reflect the addition of the community offering, and on March 25, 2019, the boards of directors of Members Mutual, Vericity and Fidelity Life approved and authorized entry into an amended and restated standby stock purchase agreement, which is referred to in this prospectus as the standby stock purchase agreement.

-The Illinois Insurance Code requires that we obtain the approval of the Illinois Director of Insurance prior to effecting a conversion of Members Mutual, which we received on $[\bullet]$ .
-The standby purchaser's commitment to purchase shares of our stock in the standby offering was approved by the Illinois Director of Insurance on $[\bullet]$ .
-Approval by the Illinois Director of Insurance is not a recommendation or endorsement of this offering.
-The plan of conversion is also subject to the approval of the eligible members of Members Mutual as of July 31, 2018, at a special meeting to be held on $[\bullet]$ .
+The Illinois Insurance Code requires that we obtain the approval of the Illinois Director of Insurance prior to effecting a conversion of Members Mutual, which we received on June 4, 2019.
+The standby purchaser's commitment to purchase shares of our stock in the standby offering also was approved by the Illinois Director of Insurance is not a recommendation or endorsement of this offering.
+In connection with the approval of the conversion by the Illinois Director of Insurance, we agreed, for a period of twenty-four months following the completion of the offerings, to (i) seek the prior approval of the Illinois Department of Insurance for any declaration of an ordinary dividend by Fidelity Life, and (ii) either maintain \$20 million of the proceeds of the offerings at Vericity or use all or a portion of that \$20 million to fund our operations.
+The plan of conversion is also subject to the approval of the eligible members of Members Mutual as of July 31, 2018, at a special meeting to be held on August 6, 2019.
 To be effective, the plan must be approved by the affirmative vote of at least two-thirds of the votes cast by eligible members at the special meeting.